Type 2 Diabetes

 • Smoking.
 Being a smoker puts you at higher risk.

 • Other health problems.
-Some health problems are linked with type 2 diabetes.
-These include polycystic ovary syndrome, patches of darker skin (acanthosis nigricans), or being born at a low birth weight.
+Polycystic ovary syndrome (PCOS) puts you at higher risk.
+So do patches of darker skin (acanthosis nigricans), or being born at a low birth weight.

 What are the symptoms of type 2 diabetes?